BotYue/ELE-292-Lab-SU/Lab 5 Arduino II/Lab 5 Main Task 2.md

 This is a **3.3 V Saturation Issue** in Arduino:<br> Arduino’s ADC reference is 3.3 V. Any analog input above 3.3 V saturates and gets read as 3.3 V.

-To measure higher voltages on an analog pin, you must place an intermediate circuit between the sensor and the Arduino.
+To correctly measure higher voltages on an analog pin, you must place an intermediate circuit between the raw voltage pin and the Arduino.
 We commonly use a **Voltage Divider**.

 ----